Skip to content

 The Grassi Lakes trail is very popular due to both its close proximity to Canmore and the view of the startingly coloured lakes.
 It is 4 km and can be made into a loop.

-See Sunrise at the Three Sisters Viewpoint
+2. See Sunrise at the Three Sisters Viewpoint

 The Three Sisters mountains are include 3 individual mountains – Faith, Hope, and Charity.
 This viewpoint is a good place to get an iconic photo from Canmore.
 It rated highly on Laynni’s list of best photo spots around Canmore where she describes how to find this spot.
 It’s best to get here for sunrise as it is more serene and increases the chance of the river being calm for capturing the reflection.

-Tackle One of the Epic Day Hikes Near Canmore
+3. Tackle One of the Epic Day Hikes Near Canmore

 Canmore is a hiking wonderland, surrounded by world class day hikes due to its central location in the Canadian Rockies.
 It is within an hour or two of the best hikes in Banff National Park, Yoho National Park and Kananaskis Country.
-We went into depth on our favourite hikes in the area in our Best Hikes Near Canmore, but these were our top choices:
+We went into depth on our favourite hikes in the area in our Best Hikes Near Canmore, but these are our top choices:

 Smutwood Peak